elliothha/SpotifyColorSorter/README.md

 git clone https://github.com/elliothha/SpotifyColorSorter.git
 ```

 After navigating to the location of the downloaded project directory, create and activate your virtual environment here.
-After installing the required dependencies, the project will be ready for personal use.
+After installing the required dependencies, create a file named ".env" without the quotations, and please reach out for the client information!
+After setting the environment variables, the project will be ready for personal use.

 ```
 # 1. Create the virtual environment